gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 And they'd go, yes, but Steve Jobs!**

 No. No.
-It was funny at Access for All, I mean, I was 19 or 20 when I started there.
+It was funny at XS4ALL, I mean, I was 19 or 20 when I started there.
 Most of the people were around that age, a little older, not much older.
 They were all college dropouts. because they were in college doing something with, or discovered computers in college and then dropped out to do fun things with them.
 And I was basically the same except...